If your application numbers are dwindling and you can’t work out why, use this checklist before you run your next

 Ask your IT team or web provider for advice on this and don’t underestimate the mobile job seeker, online recruitment is here and ignoring this element within your recruitment strategy will harm your applicant quality and quantity.

 Don’t leave applicants waiting too long for a response.
-As soon as their CV has been sent to you, send an acknowledgement.
+As soon as their CV has been sent to you, send an acknowledgment.
 Even if you are using a job board, a personally branded email from the HR Team settles any concern over the receipt and will keep your applicant in the process.

 Don’t leave it too long in between receipt of an application and shortlisting.
 If it is taking longer than expected, send an email with a quick reminder of where you are in the process.